grmonta/quote_machine/README.md

 This is a simple random quote and image app for when you need a distraction.
+The point is to find a image that matches with the quote.
+It was built with the following skills React, Bootstrap and CSS, API's.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).